-The Irish band Jiggy, who blend traditional Irish, Indian folk, electronic and funk music, has created a massive viral hit, with “Silent Place,” their new brilliant music video.
+The Irish trad band Jiggy, who blend traditional Irish, Indian folk, electronic and funk music, has created a massive viral hit, with “Silent Place,” their brilliant music video.

-Posted on their Facebook page, the video has racked up close to 25 million views.
-And that figure is climbing.
+Posted on their Facebook page, the video for "Silent Place" racked up millions of views.

 Never miss a chance to dance!
 NEW MUSIC by Jiggy https://itunes.apple.com/ie/album/silent-place/id1248100643?i=1248101806Posted by Jiggy on Thursday, 14 September 2017